Table of Contents

 - Establish a proper sleep routine, such as not using electronic devices an hour before going to bed, sleeping at the same time every night, and sleeping in an environment that’s cool, quiet, and free of light pollution.

-- Exercise in moderation early in the day and avoid hitting the gym too late.
+- Exercise can help to manage RLS when done in moderation early in the day and avoid hitting the gym too late.

 - Try a weighted blanket for restless legs.